JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7953 days**.

-And here is a just a random fact -  **The smallest bone in the human body is the stapes bone which is located in the ear**.
+And here is a just a random fact -  **The A.A.
+Milne character of Winnie the Pooh made his animated film debut in 1966 in Winnie the Pooh and the Honey Tree**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)